sino1232/ONZO-AI-Agent/README.md

 ## Get Started

 ### Installation
-> Python 3.10에서 구동했습니다.
+> Python 3.10환경에서 만들었습니다.<br>
 > Ensure that Python 3.10+ is installed on your system.
 You can check this by using: `python --version`.
->
-> You can use conda like this: `conda create -n onzo python=3.10 && conda activate metagpt`
+> You can use conda like this: `conda create -n onzo python=3.10 && conda activate onzo`

 ```bash
 pip install --upgrade ONZO-AI-Agent